Lester A. Dessez: Postwar service

 Dessez was ordered to Guam in January 1946 and appointed chief of staff of the Island Command under his old superior, Major General Henry L. Larsen.
 With the establishment of the Marine Barracks there, he became the commanding officer of that facility.
 He also served additional duty as director of island security and served on Guam until December 1947.

 His final assignment was again with the Office of Chief of Naval Operations under Admiral Louis E. Denfeld.
 Dessez also served with the Joint Chiefs of Staff and received Army Commendation Medal.
 He retired from the active service on November 1, 1948, and was advanced to the rank of brigadier general for having been specially commended in combat.

 Upon his retirement from the Marine Corps, Dessez served as a member of the Marine Corps Historical Foundation and was supporter of the Marine Corps Historical Program.
-He died on February 12, 1981, in Bethesda, Maryland, and is buried at Arlington National Cemetery, Virginia, together with his wife, Mary Sigsbee Kittelle Dessez (1903–1956), daughter of Rear Admiral Sumner E. W. Kittelle.
+He died on February 12, 1981, in Bethesda, Maryland, and is buried at Arlington National Cemetery.